Britain's Brainiest

-Britain's Brainiest Kid is a British television quiz show produced by Celador, which originally aired in a one-off special format on ITV on 9 August 2001, hosted by Carol Vorderman.
-A subsequent series was aired in late 2002.
+Britain's Brainiest is a British television quiz show produced by Celador and aired on ITV.
+The show originally aired as a one-off special ad Britain's Brainiest Kid on 9 August 2001, hosted by Carol Vorderman.
+An adult series ran from 2 January to 6 February 2002 and a subsequent kids series aired from 9 to 31 December 2002.

+Format

 2001 special

 The original featured four different rounds: